Friedrich482/php-fullstack-app/README.md

 Similarly to the snake game, your best score will be registered in the database and shown on the home page in the user's profile

+## Images slider 🖼

+Welcome in my short collection of city images.

+// Image of the image slider

+You can stop the scrolling effect by clicking on the admire button.
+To navigate through the slider, you can use the arrow buttons or directly the LEFT and RIGHT arrow key.
+This project is fully responsive.

+## Dynamic Stopwatch ⏱

+A stopwatch with three (3) main options:

+- Start
+- Pause
+- Reset

+// Image of the stopwatch with the clock hovered

+Lighting effect when you hover the clock image.

+## New York Simple Clock ⌚

+A simple clock that display :

+// Image of the new york clock

+- current time code HH:MM:SS  and you can add the milliseconds
+- A greeting depending of the moment of the day
+- The date on, the format DayOfWeek Month Day Year
+- an option to show or hide milliseconds

+## Classic To do List 📋

+The classic

+// Image of the to do list

 ## Project Roadmap